 These requirements are not necessarily as straightforward as they seem.
 Confusion arises over what constitutes a condition or how to define “substantial gainful activity.”
 Providing sufficient medical evidence of a condition can also prove challenging.

 Some exceptions do apply.
 For example, people whose disability arises prior to the age of 22 may be allowed to use their parents’ work credits to qualify (the parents’ own benefits will not be affected in that case.)

-Never assume that you do or do not qualify for SSD benefits without first consulting an experienced social security lawyer in NC.
+Never assume that you do or do not qualify for SSD benefits without first consulting an experienced social security law firm in NC.